rurban/ctl/README.md

 But you can convert those return values via the `iter` method to full iterators, to be acceptable as `I*` argument, e.g. for range methods.

-_Note_: I am redesigning `I*` iterators to be faster (not 3 assignments per step, just a single incement or ->next assignemt for B* and T* iters) and be more compatible to the STL.
-The `foreach` and `foreach_range` macros will need args then, and split into variants with and without setting ref (value pointers).
+_Note_: I am redesigning `I*` iterators to be faster (not 3 assignments per step, just a single incement or `->next` assignment for B* and T* iters) and be more compatible to the STL.
+The `foreach` and `foreach_range` macros are also split into variants with and without setting ref (value pointers).
 It is even faster than the STL, now they are 2x slower.

 range methods are suffixed with `_range`.